raulinoneto/cat-breeds/README.md

 ├── logs
 ├── phinx.php							// Migrations configurations
 ├── .env.example						// Example of evoirements variables
 ├── phpunit.xml						// Unit tests configuration
 ├── public
 │   └── index.php						// Application Bootstrap
 ├── README.md
 ├── tests
 │   └── CatBreedsSearchTest.php				// Testing logical business
 └── vendor
 ```

 ### Packages

-Above follow the package list used in composer and why I used it them:
+Below it is the package list used in composer and why I used them:

-* [slim/slim](http://www.slimframework.com/) - Slim is a microframework minimal, basic and optimized for HTTP requests, I choice because is lightweight, has a good documentation and it's easy to implement.
+* [slim/slim](http://www.slimframework.com/) - Slim is a microframework minimal, basic and optimized for HTTP requests, I chose it because is lightweight, has a good documentation and it's easy to implement.
 * [monolog/monolog](https://github.com/Seldaek/monolog) - Use for Slim Logs, indicated by documentation.
-* [illuminate/database](https://github.com/illuminate/database) - Illuminate is an Active Record ORM used in [Laravel](https://laravel.com/) framework, isn't verbose and is so easy to use, only extending model you have an object like a database table.
+* [illuminate/database](https://github.com/illuminate/database) - Illuminate is an Active Record ORM used in [Laravel](https://laravel.com/) framework, isn't verbose and is so easy to use, only extending model obtain an object like a database table.
-* [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) - Use for load the envoirements variables configured at ``.env`` archieve.
+* [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) - Used to load the envoirements variables configured at ``.env`` archieve.
-* [curl/curl](https://github.com/php-mod/curl) - Use for abstract ``curl`` php library, it's easy to use and the code aren't verbose.
+* [curl/curl](https://github.com/php-mod/curl) - Use for abstract ``curl`` php library, it is easy to use and the code is not verbose.
-* [robmorgan/phinx](https://phinx.org/) - Phinx is a migration package used in [CakePHP](https://cakephp.org/) framework, in my concept there must be a migration tool in every project.
+* [robmorgan/phinx](https://phinx.org/) - Phinx is a migration package used in [CakePHP](https://cakephp.org/) framework, in my conception, there must be a migration tool in every project.

 and development dependencies: